dylancornelie/iptable_tp/readme.md

 And to finish the configuration of iptables run all the command in router.sh.

-You can add deic_redirish.sh any time after having execute all the commands from the first three script above.
+You can add deic_redirish.sh and traceroute.sh any time after having executed all the previous commands.

 ## Workstation